-An introduction to project management and design from interdisciplinary and critical perspectives.
+This subject offers an introduction to development project management and design from interdisciplinary and critical perspectives.
 We begin by understanding the standard project cycle approach to project management.
 We focus on strategy, vision and mission formulation, as well as problem identification and analysis, objectives analysis, stakeholder analysis, formulation of projects and budgets, implementation, and monitoring and evaluation.
-Students will be familiarised with programme management tools of Logical Framework Analysis and Program Logic and Theories of Change which will be contrasted with alternative, participatory and ‘learning process’/social enterprise approaches.
 We will examine how different functions require different forms of program design and planning.
-The sensitivity of programs to gender inequalities and the concerns of disadvantaged groups and the ethics and motivations of field workers will be explored.
-Students will also be introduced to recent critiques of, and debates on, program management and development practice.
-Case studies of projects in developing countries and practical exercises will be integral to the syllabus.
+Students will be familiarised with the 'Logframe Approach' and 'Theory of Change', which will be contrasted with ‘Learning Process’, 'Strengths Based' and 'Social enterprise' approaches to project design.
+Students will explore participation and empowerment as methodologies to address gender and other power inequalities specific to disadvantaged groups, and consider the ethics and motivations of field workers.
+Students will also be introduced to recent critiques of, and debates on, project management and development practice.
+Case studies of projects in developing countries, practical exercises including a group project, and critically reflective learning will be integral to the syllabus.

 Intended learning outcomes

 Upon successful completion of this subject students will:

 - Understand the body of knowledge on project management and design within the field of development;